AnnDing/AnnDing.github.io/index.md

 ---

-I am a final-year Ph.D student at the department of computer science, the University of Chicago.
-I am working with <a href="https://ttic.uchicago.edu/~kgimpel/">Prof. Kevin Gimpel</a> on Natural Language Processing, Machine Learning, and Deep Learning.
-My research focuses on neural model robustness in text classification, controllable text generation, and latent-variable modeling of sentence.
+I have graduated from from the University of Chicago.

 ## News

 - **Now**.
-I am currently searching for a full time position!
+I joined Amazon Alexa AI as a research scientist.
 Connect with me via <a href="https://www.linkedin.com/in/xiaoan-ding-232061214/">LinkedIn</a> or email (xiaoanding at uchicago dot edu).

+- **June 2022**.
+Completed the Ph.D. dissertation defense!
+Thanks to my advisor, Kevin Gimpel!
+Thanks to my amazing thesis committee: Chenhao Tan, Sam Wiseman, and Janos Simon.

 - **June 2021**.
 Presented at NAACL 2021 about my paper.
--

 - **May 2021**.
 Joined Natural Language Processing Group - Microsoft Research as a summer intern.

 - **April 2021**.
 Presented my thesis proposal.